5 Things to Know About Working with a Ghostwriter

 If you’ve considered a ghostwriter yourself, but still feel a little unsure of what to expect, no worries.
 We’ve outlined five things you should know about working with a ghostwriter.

-3. THE GHOSTWRITER MANAGES THE PROJECT.
 If you’re a stranger to writing and/or developing content from conception to production, you may feel overwhelmed at the thought of producing a written product.
 That’s usually what leads people to hire ghostwriters in the first place.
-Luckily for you, your ghostwriter will handle all of the heavy lifting.
+Luckily your ghostwriter will handle all of the heavy lifting.
 The writer should be skilled (or have someone on the team who is) at conducting research, asking the right questions, outlining a content plan, and setting reasonable writing deadlines.
 He or she will also arrange interviews, organize requests for information, and let you know in what capacity you are needed over the course of the project.

-4. YOU'LL BE ABLE TO PRODUCE MORE CONTENT, MORE CONSISTENTLY.
 It’s fine if you only need a ghostwriter for a one-time project.
 It’s also fine if you’d like to hire one on a retainer basis so that you can keep a consistent flow of current and relevant content delivered to your audience.
-In the latter scenario, not only will you come to know and have a smoother working relationship with your writer, but he/she will also become more familiar with your brand needs and expectations.
+In the latter scenario, not only will you come to know and have a smoother working relationship with your writer, but they will also become more familiar with your brand needs and expectations.
 As such, the writer will be able to produce better and better content with less and less of your direct involvement.
 This will ultimately save you more time, which brings us to point number five.

 5. How Can a Ghostwriter Save Me Time?